 Debunking the Myths

 - Since vaccines have become readily available, there have been many false claims about their efficacy, side effects, composition, etc. More than 215 million Americans are fully vaccinated against COVID-19, and the most recent studies are still proving these vaccines to be incredibly safe and effective.

 - For peer-reviewed, factual information on the vaccines and other COVID-related topics, visit DHEC and CDC’s pages about the disease.

 Testing is incredibly important to reducing the spread of COVID-19.
 When you know your COVID-19 status, you can isolate if needed and keep your close contacts informed so those individuals can get tested and make the best decisions for their families.

 Polymerase chain reaction (PCR) testing, sometimes also referred to as nucleic acid amplification testing (NAAT) or molecular testing, detects the genetic material of the SARS-CoV-2 virus (the virus which causes COVID-19), while antigen testing detects spike proteins on the surface of the virus.
 Antigen and molecular tests are the preferred methods to detect a current infection as opposed to blood tests for antibodies which should not be used to diagnose a current infection.
 Rapid antigen tests are now the most effective testing tool to reduce the spread of COVID due to their speed, accuracy, and widespread availability, which allow individuals to test anytime and immediately isolate if sick.

 - At-home COVID-19 rapid antigen tests are available for free at most DHEC public health departments.
 DHEC’s testing locator is updated in real time to reflect which locations have them in stock.

-- Every home in the U.S. is eligible to order 2 sets of 4 free at-home tests.
-If you already ordered your first set, order a second today at covidtests.gov.
+- Every home in the U.S. is eligible to order a limited supply of free at-home tests from covidtests.gov.